Vopaaz/checkpointing/docs/docs/index.md

 #### Global setting

-You can change the above-mentioned configurations for all checkpoints by modifying a global dictionary.
+By modifying a global dictionary, you can change the configurations for all checkpoints.

 ```python
 from checkpointing import defaults